Michal Tomič: Slavia

 In February 2023, Tomič transferred to Slavia Prague where he signed a contract until 2026.
 However, he was sent on loan to Mlada Boleslav until the end of the season.

 After returning from the loan, Tomič made his debut for Slavia Prague on 6 August 2023 in a 2–1 win over Zlín.
 He scored his first goal for Slavia on 29 October in a 2–0 win over Bohemians Prague.

 On 18 August 2024, Tomič joined Norwegian club Bodø/Glimt on loan deal for rest of 2024, with an option to purchase.

 On 3 February 2025, Tomič joined Karviná on loan until the end of the season.
 He scored a goal and got sent off in his debut for his new club in a 1:1 draw against FK Teplice.

 Spartak Trnava

-On 23 June 2025, it was announced that Tomič had joined Slovak First Football League side FC Spartak Trnava, signing on a 3 year contract.
+On 23 June 2025, it was announced that Tomič had joined Slovak First Football League side FC Spartak Trnava, signing on a 3-year contract.
 He made his debut for the club in the first round of the Europa League qualification in a 1:0 loss to BK Häcken, coming off in the 71” minute for Marek Ujlaky.
 Tomič scored his first goal for Spartak in a 5:1 win over Hibernians F.C. in the Conference League qualifiers, scoring in the 47” minute, after coming on as a substitute at half time for Libor Holík.

+Dukla Prague (loan)

+On 25 August 2026, Tomič joined Czech National Football League club Dukla Prague on a one-year loan deal with an option to make the transfer permanent.